Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

 #### Method 2: Using Foundry's `cast` Command

-If the contract has not web interface, the only way to interact with it is using specific tools like cast.
+If the contract has not web interface, the only way to interact with, is to use specific tools like cast.
 Most of the mixers are only accessible via this method (no UI).

 Requirements:
 1. Retrieve the value name of the function you want to call.